 James sums up the experimental wines on price point and commodity, but one that enhances the inspiration of all things surrounding food and wine.
 In our situation we make several skin fermented white wines under the label Libiamo...
 This 'experiment' was started six years ago with immediate success.
 These wines have nothing added to them, aside from a little SO2 at bottling to help the wine in their travels across the equator.
-Not only is this 'experiment' exciting, but it also covers all the costs, as well as opening many doors within us when working with our head, heart and hands. into a culinary wonderland of kitchens and grazing tables around the world."
+Not only is this 'experiment' exciting, but it also covers all the costs, as well as opening many doors within us when working with our head, heart and hands.
+And most importantly, it opens the doors grazing tables around the world."